CodinGeoR/Drawing-with-Fingers-Python-OpenCV-/README.md

 cv.line(res, start, end, (0,0,255), 2)
 ```

-Now for the centoid we use the function Moments and do the logic operations to find the center of mass of our hand in the two coordinates:
+Now for the centoid we use the function called "Moments" and do the logic operations to find the center of mass of our hand in the two coordinates:

 ```python
 moment = cv.moments(max_con)